Abscess drainage

 Types

-There are three common types of abscesses:
+There are three common types:

 - Internal abscesses: These occur inside your body, most often in your intestines or appendix.